zajdee/ipv6-static-multiaddr-daemon/README.md

 ### What's the ideal network set-up for the script to run?

 The script's ideal environment is when it runs on a host in the multihomed infrastructure similar to [RFC 7157, Section 3.1, Scenario 2](https://datatracker.ietf.org/doc/html/rfc7157#section-3.1).
-This time, we view the
+We are focused on what's happening on both the gateway router and on the end host which has static IPv6 addresses from both prefixes configured on its interface towards the LAN.

 ```
                                            ___________